-Also, mentioning hotels, this fantastic Black Forest guided tour includes a range of 3*** and 4**** hotels.
+Also, mentioning hotels, this fantastic Black Forest guided motorcycle-tour includes a range of 3*** and 4**** hotels.
 They are located in the French Ardeness, The Black Forest, the Vosges Mountains, as well as France’s Champagne region.
 Travelling through each region, we’ll be able to experience their unique charms, customs, traditions and culinary delicacies.

-During our stay in this beautiful region, while on the Black Forest guided tour, we’ll be spoiled for the choice of things to do and places to visit.
+During our stay in this beautiful region, while on the Black Forest guided motorcycle-tour, we’ll be spoiled for the choice of things to do and places to visit.
 We’ll take a ride to the tranquil mountain lakes of Mumelsee as well as Titisee.
 In the past, Mummelsee was a place of many tales and legends.
 They featured water nymphs and an underwater king.
 However, nowadays, the lake is also a top-rated biking destination and a convenient coffee or lunch spot.

-As a part of the Black Forest guided tour, we’ll also pay a flying visit to the small but beautifully formed lakeside town of Titisee-Neustadt.
+As a part of the Black Forest guided motorcycle-tour, we’ll also pay a flying visit to the small but beautifully formed lakeside town of Titisee-Neustadt.
 The town is a bit of a German answer to the UK’s Windemere in the Lake District.
 A laid-back Seestraße promenade is a perfect place for a relaxing stroll and perhaps a slice or two of the Schwartzwald gateau accompanied by the stunning vistas of the lake and surrounding mountains.

-If there’s one quintessential souvenir to take home from this enjoyable Black Forest guided tour, it has to be a cuckoo clock.
+If there’s one quintessential souvenir to take home from this enjoyable Black Forest guided motorcycle-tour, it has to be a cuckoo clock.
 And Triberg is undoubtedly the best place to get it (a full-size cuckoo clock does fit into the top box, and yes, it has been done).
-As well as the Erste weltgrößte Kuckucksuhr (the world’s largest cuckoo clock), the Triberg Falls is among the towns famous tourist attractions worth seeing.
+As well as the Erste weltgrößte Kuckucksuhr (the world’s largest cuckoo clock), the Triberg Falls is among the town’s famous tourist attractions worth seeing.
 Next, we continue with the Black Forest guided tour and our journey of discovery.
 The dizzying treetop walk at the Baumwipfelpfad Schwarzwald in Bad Wildbad will give us breathtaking bird-eye views of the forest below.

 And finally, the city-lovers and culture-vultures amongst us might take a short ride to the historic spa town of Baden-Baden to see the preserved Roman ruins and even get rejuvenated at the famous thermal bathhouses.

-The passage from the Black Forest towards the Vosges Mountains will take us via the spectacular Hollental or the Valley of Hell on our return leg of the Black Forest guided tour.
+The passage from the Black Forest towards the Vosges Mountains will take us via the spectacular Hollental or the Valley of Hell on our return leg of the Black Forest guided motorcycle tour.
 In the past, this route was frequented by robbers, smugglers as well as thieves.
 But fortunately, nowadays, it is one of the most popular biking roads in the Black Forest.

 After crossing the German/French border, our last port of call before arriving at our hotel can be the historical city of Colmar.
 Its half-timbered houses, cobbled streets, riverbanks of Little Venice are dotted with cafés as well as restaurants.
 The whole town is brimming with the typical Alsatian charms.